migenius/node-style-guide/Readme.md

 migenius.
 It is possible that in the future the style guide will be enforced either by svn pre-commit hooks or continuous integration builds.

-The .eslintrc file matched the style guide and can be used to test and fix your code.
+The `.eslintrc` file matched the style guide and can be used to test and fix your code.
 Most modern editors will have add-ons to support eslint natively.
+The current file is aimed more torwards node.js, configurations targetting other engines will be created as needed.
+Instructions for installation can be found below.

 This guide was created by [Felix Geisendörfer](http://felixge.de/) and is licensed under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/)